-From small beginnings in 1971 with 2,000 entrants, this event now attracts 80,000 participants each year, making it by far the largest fun run in Australia.
+From small beginnings in 1971 with 2,000 entrants, this event now attracts around 80,000 entrants each year, making it by far the largest fun run in Australia.
 Run or walk 14km from Hyde Park to Bondi Beach.
 There were 70,499 finishers in 2019, including the elite wheelchair athletes.

 - HBF Run for a Reason in Perth on 24 May 2020

 There are 4km & 12km fun runs and a 21.1km half marathon at this event which raises money for their charity partners.
-33,323 people participated across all distances in 2019.
+33,323 people entered across all distances in 2019.

 - Sydney Running Festival on 20 September 2020

 You've got the choice of a 3.5km family fun run, 10km fun run, 21.1km half marathon or 42.2km marathon, with all events going over the Sydney Harbour Bridge.
 There were 37,291 participants across all events in 2018.

 - Melbourne Marathon Festival on 13 October 2019

 - Gold Coast Marathon on 4/5 July 2020

-There's something for everyone at this event with shorter distances on Saturday and longer ones on Sunday, attracting 27,128 participants in 2018 across all distances over the two days.
+There's something for everyone at this event with shorter distances on Saturday and longer ones on Sunday, attracting 23,218 finishers in 2019 across all distances over the two days.
 The marathon has distinguished itself as one of the most prestigious marathons in the world.